A Familiar, Partisan Response In Congress To Las Vegas Massacre

 Since then, Republicans have won control of the Senate, expanded their House majority, and won the White House — a political reality that has bolstered the GOP argument that tougher gun laws are not a solution to the nation's familiar problem of mass shootings, as well as efforts to ease gun restrictions.

 The portion of Americans who have guns in their homes is at a high of 48 percent, according to an August 2017 survey by NBC News/Wall Street Journal.
-More Americans say they are worried the government will go too far in restricting gun rights, 50 percent, than worry it will not do enough, 45 percent, That's compared to 38 percent who worried the government would go too far in the same survey in 1995.
+More Americans say they are worried the government will go too far in restricting gun rights (50 percent) than worry it will not do enough (45 percent).
+That's compared to 38 percent who worried the government would go too far in the same survey in 1995.

-Still, top Democrats today revived calls to use this tragedy as a catalyst for gun legislation.
-House Minority Leader Nancy Pelosi sent a letter to House Speaker Paul Ryan urging the creation of a select committee to examine the nation's gun laws and report back with recommendations for changes, as well as for a vote on legislation to expand background checks.
+Still, top Democrats on Monday revived calls to use this tragedy as a catalyst for gun legislation.
+House Minority Leader Nancy Pelosi, D-Calif., sent a letter to House Speaker Paul Ryan, R-Wis., urging the creation of a select committee to examine the nation's gun laws and report back with recommendations for changes, as well as for a vote on legislation to expand background checks.
 "The epidemic of gun violence in our country continues to challenge the conscience of our nation," Pelosi wrote.

 "To my colleagues: your cowardice to act cannot be whitewashed by thoughts and prayers.
 None of this ends unless we do something to stop it," tweeted Sen. Chris Murphy, D-Conn., who has become one of the most vocal advocates for gun control legislation in Congress.
 He was a member of the House in 2012, and the Sandy Hook massacre took place in his district at the time.

-Some Democrats seemed to tacitly acknowledge that gun legislation is a non-starter, with many lawmakers offering statements that offered condolences but no formal calls for action.
+Some Democrats seemed to tacitly acknowledge that gun legislation is a nonstarter, with many lawmakers offering statements that offered condolences but no formal calls for action.

 Many on the left remain frustrated that some gun control measures were not able to pass in the wake of the Sandy Hook massacre, despite the fact that broad bipartisan majorities support them.
 The Pew Research Center published polling earlier this year showing that at least three-quarters of Democrats and Republicans support laws to prevent the mentally ill from obtaining weapons, preventing people on federal no-fly or watch lists from purchasing firearms, and requiring background checks for private purchases, such as those at gun shows.